newwby/Caseworker-Task-Tracker-Back-End/readme.md

 1. CREATE ROLE caseworker WITH LOGIN PASSWORD 'password';
 1. ALTER USER caseworker CREATEDB;

+**As I'm sure you're aware - you should change that sample username, and that password is strongly discouraged.**

 ### Exit PostgreSQL from previous session, log in as 'caseworker' user & create the tasks database.

 1. \q